Exped SynMat HL M Review

 Warmth

-While the SynMat HL does carry an R-value of 3.3 from Expeds testing and a universal ASTM value of 2.9.
-A few factors outside of the R-value that we found detracted from the overall warmth of the pad, though it did a decent job of keeping us warm enough.
+The SynMat HL carries an R-value of 3.3 from Exped's testing and a universal ASTM value of 2.9.
+Though it did a decent job of keeping us warm enough, we found a few factors outside of the R-value detracted from the overall warmth of the pad.
 The narrow footprint and waking frequently having our feet or arms off the pad significantly detracted from staying warm through the night.
 Additionally, for a three-season pad, we have been struggling to stay warm during chilly fall nights.
 As a fair-weather sleeping pad, we found the warmth to be adequate, but ultimately, we found ourselves supplementing this pad with a closed-cell pad underneath to make it through cold (mid 30 degree) nights.

 Ease of Inflation